tylerchilds/bytesize/_posts/2019-03-12-hello-world/index.md

   height=page.demo.height
 %}

-**WOW!** I know it's not much to look at, but that's your first program.
-Everyone who is anyone starts with Hello World in every language.
-[You're an engineer!](/posts/you-are-an-engineer)

 If you double click an HTML file in a folder, it should open with your default browser.
 If that doesn't work or you want to try it with a different browser, right click the file and use "Open with" to select the browser you'd like to use.

+**WOW!** [You're an engineer!](/posts/you-are-an-engineer) I know it's not much to look at, but that's your first program.
+Every software engineer starts with Hello World in any language.

 ### Going Beyond
 You can view the source of any webpage by adding view-source to the URL (e.g. view-source:https://bytesize.dev).
 You can also right-click and select something like "View Page Source".
 To view the source of my demos, you can right-click the demo and select "View Frame Source".